lailaaborizka/Data-Analysis-and-Statistical-Testing-for-Research-Tools/README.md

 ### Deliverables
 - **Jupyter Notebook**: A well-structured notebook (`.ipynb`) containing all code, analysis, results, and visualizations.
-  - The notebook will include clear explanations, properly commented code, and visual aids (graphs, tables) to support the analysis.
+  - The notebook includeS clear explanations, properly commented code, and visual aids to support the analysis.

 Thank you for reviewing my work on **Data Analysis and Statistical Testing for Research Tools**!